The Ethics Committee is a Standing Committee of the Board of Trustees.

 Its main responsibilities are:

-- Monitoring diversity and equality issues which may have implications for the advice that to members about their conduct as psychologists, and;
+- Monitoring diversity and equality issues which may have implications for the advice that to members about their conduct as psychologists

-At our 2013 Annual Conference the Ethics Committee convened a symposium, Ethics at the Edge.
-This focused on applying lessons learned from psychology ethics to broader public life, including entertainment, research, education and organisations.
+At our 2013 Annual Conference the Ethics Committee convened a symposium, Ethics at the Edge, which focused on applying lessons learned from psychology ethics to broader public life, including entertainment, research, education and organisations.

 In 2017 the committee published 'a report on the Social Justice, Equality, Diversity and Inclusion audit of the British Psychological Society'